-What if we remade the climate?
+What if we could reset the climate?

 Credit: Lucie Campenas